Severe Weather Statement issued for McMinn by NWS - NewsBreak

 Severe Weather Statement issued for McMinn by NWS

-Effective: 2021-08-10 15:58:00 CDT Expires: 2021-08-10 16:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: McMinn THE SEVERE THUNDERSTORM WARNING FOR NORTHEASTERN BRADLEY...CENTRAL MEIGS AND CENTRAL MCMINN COUNTIES WILL EXPIRE AT 515 PM EDT The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
+Effective: 2021-08-11 16:28:00 CDT Expires: 2021-08-11 17:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: McMinn THE SEVERE THUNDERSTORM WARNING FOR NORTHEASTERN BRADLEY AND SOUTHWESTERN MCMINN COUNTIES WILL EXPIRE AT 530 PM EDT The storm which prompted the warning has moved out of the area.
 Therefore, the warning will be allowed to expire.
-However gusty winds are still possible with this thunderstorm.alerts.weather.gov
+However small hail, gusty winds and heavy rain are still possible with this thunderstorm.
+Remember, a Severe Thunderstorm Warning still remains in effect for southeastern McMinn County until 615 PM EDT.alerts.weather.gov

 Comments / 0